bigbio/pgatk/docs/pypgatk.rst

         -h, --help                   Show this message and exit.

-The argument `-l` (`--list_studies`) allow the users to list all the studies store in cBioPortal.
-If the user is interested in only one study, it can use the argument `-d` (`--download_study`).
+The argument `-l` (`--list_studies`) allow the users to list all the studies stored in cBioPortal.
+The `-d` (`--download_study`) argument can be used to obtain mutation data from a particular study.

 From Genome information to protein sequence databases
 ----------------------------

 The **Pypgatk** framework provides a set of tools (COMMAND) to convert genome mutation and variant databases to protein sequence databases (FASTA).
-In order to perform this task, we have implemented multiple commands depending on the mutation provider (cBioPortal or COSMIC).
+In order to perform this task, we have implemented multiple commands depending on the mutation provider (cBioPortal or COSMIC, ENSEMBL).

 Cosmic Mutations to Protein sequences
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 `COSMIC <https://cancer.sanger.ac.uk/cosmic/>`_ the Catalogue of **Human** Somatic Mutations in Cancer – is the world's largest source of expert manually curated somatic mutation information relating to human cancers.
-The current tool use the command `cosmic-to-proteindb` to convert the cosmic somatic mutations file into a protein sequence database file.
+The current tool uses the command `cosmic-to-proteindb` to convert the cosmic somatic mutations file into a protein sequence database file.

 .. code-block:: bash
    :linenos: